iomatix/-SCPSL-SCP-575-NPC/README.md

       duration: 1.25
       # Intensity level of the status effect.
       intensity: 30
     -
     # Specifies the status effect type to apply.
-      effect_type: Disabled
-      # Duration of the effect in seconds.
-      duration: 5
-      # Intensity level of the status effect.
-      intensity: 1
-    -
-    # Specifies the status effect type to apply.
-      effect_type: Traumatized
-      # Duration of the effect in seconds.
-      duration: 5
-      # Intensity level of the status effect.
-      intensity: 1
-    -
-    # Specifies the status effect type to apply.
       effect_type: Blurred